 - Google Ads (Google Adwords) – a tool for managing search engine and media advertising.
 It includes a keyword planner, which aids in creating a semantic kernel of a website: the keywords.

 Full website analysis with a technical SEO audit

 Further I will provide specific recommendations on technical and structural adaptation stemming from SEO analysis.

-2. DO TECHNICAL CHARACTERISTICS OF THE WEBSITE ENSURE CORRECT “SCANNING” BY SEARCH ENGINES?
+1. DO TECHNICAL CHARACTERISTICS OF THE WEBSITE ENSURE CORRECT “SCANNING” BY SEARCH ENGINES?

 Robots.txt, or rather the standard Robots-Exclusion protocol, is a text file that shows which directories can be read and which cannot.
 Scanners first search the robots.txt file and interpret it.
 Thus, robots.txt should be located at the root of the domain.
 The contents of the robots.txt file consist of two statements: the bot specifications and the description of the files it should ignore.
-Could certain areas /pages have been excluded from scanning?
-CSS and JS files should not be excluded!

 Are there any pages that return an error message (404)?
 For example, they could have been deleted or contain broken links – hyperlinks that lead to non-existent pages, files, etc.?

 To check the download speed, various tools are used, such as GTMetrix, Google Page Speed or Pingdom Tools.
 To get more accurate results, you need to indicate a location in the closest vicinity of your server.

 Is the URL short and user-friendly (not www.example.com/p=id34, but www.example.com/products/)?
 It would help if you used so-called human-friendly URLs.

 Are the names of the pages (title tag) indicated correctly (they should be reflected in the headlines in the search results)?
 Titles must be unique and should not exceed 70 characters not to be cropped in search results.
 Headings should be used in chronological order (h1-h6) and display correctly structured web page content.